SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 -  ``<BalanceMode> (default: RoundRobin)``

    -  ``RoundRobin (default)``
-      Round-Robin is applied so that all origin servers can equally get requests.
+      Round-Robin is applied so that all origin servers have equal access to requests.
-      Connected idle session is only used when a request is need to the related server.
+      Connected Idle session is only used when a request is need to the related server.

    -  ``Session``
       If there are any reusable sessions, make use of them.